Crisis Hub

 On 4 October, Indonesian authorities estimated 2.4 million people were affected.
 The ASEAN Coordinating Centre for Humanitarian Assistance estimated that some 191,000 people were in need of immediate humanitarian assistance.

 As of 22 October, the death toll from the earthquake and tsunami stood at more than 2,000 people, with over 4,600 severely injured and at least 210,000 people displaced from their homes.
-There is a possibility the death toll will further increase.
-The damage to homes, buildings and critical infrastructure is widespread, including to health services and schools.
-Affected people are facing health risks due to the lack of clean water, food and sanitation.
+The earthquake caused widespread damage to homes, buildings and critical infrastructure, including to health services and schools.
+Affected people faced health risks due to the lack of clean water, food and sanitation.

 Factsheet on Australia's response to the Sulawesi earthquake and tsunami